 I did some testing and some reverse-engineering, drafted up a short manual block, and posted it on the forums to get some feedback.
 The response was excellent, and I received and integrated a ton of great feedback, refining it down to focus on beginners.
+The team then hosted the guide on the main Neotokyo site.

 This was my first technical writing project, and it put all my skills to use and sparked something I hadn't expected.